mason1999/Dev-Container/README.md

 - Go to `Docker Desktop > Settings > Resources > File Sharing` and add `/tmp` to the list of folders which are allowed to be mounted.
 After that restart `Docker Desktop`.

 # Summary of running docker
-- To get help for the usage of the script, run the script `./manage-container-h`.
+- To get help for the usage of the script, run the script `./manage-container -h`.
 This outputs a short summary of how to use the container.
 - To build an image and run the container, run the script `./manage-container.sh -c`.
 - To delete the built image and delete the container, run the script `./manage-container.sh -d`.